Add line events by coordinates

 9. Optionally, in the From: Coordinates section, provide a geographic coordinate factor value in the GC Factor text box.

-10. In the From: Coordinates section, choose a spatial reference from the Spatial Reference drop-down menu.
+10. In the From: Coordinates section, choose a spatial reference from the Spatial Reference drop-down menu as follows:

 • LRS Spatial Reference—The spatial reference of the LRS network